kkemple/kkemple.github.io/_posts/2015-01-09-flux-architecture-in-a-backbone-and-marionette-app.md

 categories: [backbone, marionette, flux, react, mvc, architecture, events]
 ---

 Lately there has been a lot of talk about [Flux](https://facebook.github.io/flux/) and [React](http://facebook.github.io/react/).
-Rarely do hear about one without the other, and I have to say that it bothers me.
+Rarely do you hear about one without the other, and I have to say that it bothers me.

 Flux is an architectural pattern, a way to structure your app.
 React is a declaritive view library (don't get me started on my thoughts about calling React a framework).
 Although they play nicely with each other, there really is no direct connection.
 I think Facebook allowed React to steal the spotlight from what I believe to be the more important of the two, Flux.